mboyea/game-console-pong/README.md

 ===
 A simple Pong game for Windows terminals.
 ---
-This is the first game I built with C++.
+This is the second game I built with C++.
 It is windows-only as it depends upon the Win32 API.
 It was completed on 2020/07/07.

 ![The game has variable difficulty!](img/difficulty-screen.png)